shofi384/CSC.59938-Cybersecurity/Week#9-ProjectHoneypot/README.md

 > Objective:

+## The Honeypot: Honeypot Dionaea over HTTP is deployed.
+It is a honeypot used to trap malware samples.

 MHN supports multiple honeypots, each of which has a slightly different purpose you can read about.
 To start, we'll deploy Dionaea over HTTP, a honeypot used to trap malware samples.
 First, create a VM for your first honeypot via your cloud provider.